jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/achievability-brainstorm.md

 -----

-How will I store the code in the future?
-Will it be as text code or as a Creator database?
+How might I store the code in the future?
+Might it be as text code or as a Creator database?

 -----